Perfect or Perfectionism?

 If perfectionism is something you are trying to overcome "Living With a Perfectionist" by Dr David Stoop is wonderful for opening of the eyes and good suggestions for overcoming in some areas.

 Father, in the name of Jesus, I confess that I have struggled with perfectionism and I want to be free, so I ask you to unravel the cords of perfectionism over my mind and heart and soul.
 I surrender to you my life completely and renounce all trying to keep in control of it.
 I want to surrender 100% Lord to Your will in my life.
 I renounce all religiosity, all perfectionism, all pride and discontentment, all ego and vanity, all frustration , intolerance and impatience with others and I thank you that You are removing them from my life; that you will give me abundant grace to over come all the works of the enemy that have hindered me.
-Uproot and heal all the negative experiences In my life and help me to forgive those that treated me with perfectionism.
+Uproot all ancient & generational spirits from my family.
+Forgive Lord all idolatry and witchcraft, divination and sorcery in my family line, and in all living relatives and myself.
+Uproot and heal all the negative experiences in my life that led me to not trust You, and help me to forgive those that treated me with perfectionism.
 Help me Lord to worship and praise You in all things.
 Give me a grateful heart, a heart of thanksgiving before You.
 Pour out Your manifest LOVE in me and set me free from all my fears Lord, in Jesus Mighty name !
 Amen !